Application of logic to the switching circuit part-1

 2. Switches connected in parallel

-q: the switch is closed
+q: the switch

 S1